How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 Have an issue with your online registration?
 Don’t panic.

 You can always call the Pag-IBIG 24/7 hotline (724-4244) for help.
-Unlike the SSS hotline (which is notorious for its perpetually busy line), the Pag-IBIG call center won’t make you wait in line for long.
+Unlike the SSS hotline (notorious for its perpetually busy line), the Pag-IBIG call center won’t make you wait long.
 The agents are also friendly and knowledgeable about Pag-IBIG matters.

 If you’re an OFW or Filipino immigrant, you can visit the Pag-IBIG overseas office in your host country for assistance.